random-geek/MapEditr/Manual.md

 or by using Minetest's built-in `/emergeblocks` command.

 MapEditr supports all maps created since Minetest version 0.4.2-rc1, released July 2012.
-Any unsupported areas of the map will be skipped (TODO).
+Any unsupported areas of the map will be skipped.
 Note that only SQLite format maps are currently supported.

 ## General usage